If you have additional questions,

 Can I get the GinaCurl if my hair is color treated?

 Servicing the GinaCurl on color treated hair is trickier than most people think.
 This is because the ends are very porous and the roots area is much healthier, so customizing is required.
 We recommend that only the roots are colored with permanent color and if the ends need to be refreshed, use only a rinse.
-Remember peroxide color lifts and semi permanent color deposit.
+Remember peroxide color lifts and semi permanent color deposits.
 If you want to stay or go dark, there is no need to use peroxide color.
 To consistently receive fabulous GinaCurls, you must understand the effects of peroxide color with your GinaCurl.
 Hydrogen peroxide will break some of the internal disulfide bonds found in the cortex of the hair.
 In a typical hair color process, approximately 10 % of existing disulfide bonds are destroyed.
 If the hair is damaged because of an over processed color, the hair will be weak, easily broken and gummy or stretchy when wet.
 This means the client is definitely not a good candidate for GinaCurl.
 You will need a few protein treatments to mend the cortex layer.

 Can I get the GinaCurl if I have Highlights with color?